karimbahgat/transformio/README.md

         [ 0.,  1., 10.],
         [ 0.,  0.,  1.]])

-All transformations have a JSON-compatible dictionary representation that allows them to be easily stored between sessions or transferred between application:
+All transformations have a JSON-compatible dictionary representation:

     >>> import json
     >>> datastring = json.dumps(trans.to_json())
+    >>> datastring
+    '{"type": "Affine", "params": {}, "data": {"A": [[1.0, 0.0, 10.0], [0.0, 1.0, 10.0], [0.0, 0.0, 1.0]]}}'

+This allows transformations to be easily stored between sessions or transferred between application:

     >>> recreated = tio.transforms.from_json(json.loads(datastring))
     >>> trans.A
     array([[ 1.,  0., 10.],